 Experiment with Perspective

-Good composition can turn an ordinary photo into something extraordinary.
-By applying these tips and practicing regularly, you’ll start to see the difference in your photography.
-Remember, these rules are just guidelines—don’t be afraid to break them and experiment to find your own style!
+Good composition turns an ordinary photo into something extraordinary.
+These rules are guidelines — don't be afraid to break them and experiment to find your own style.